CacheboxInc/HDM-documentation/pages/04.HDM Doc 2.2/06.cds/40.Deployment Steps/default.md

 ![alt_text](images/image23.png?classes=content-img "image_tooltip")

-13. This will create deployment tasks for the cloud components.
+12. This will create deployment tasks for the cloud components.
 These tasks can be monitored in vCenter Tasks.
-The progress can also be seen in the HDM configuration view.
+The progress can also be seen in the HDM configuration view
 _Figure 29: HDM Clouds View_

 ![alt_text](images/image10.png?classes=content-img "image_tooltip")